 A maximum of 3 transfer credits may be applied toward the minor, upon review and approval by Academic Leadership.

-To earn the Minor in Sacred Scripture, students must complete six of the following undergraduate courses (18 credits) at CDU.
+To earn the Minor in Sacred Scripture, students must complete six of the following undergraduate courses (21 credits) at Catholic International.

 Course Number | Course Title | Credits |